SolaceDev/maas-docs-online/docs/group_concepts/stages_concept.rst

 Beta
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At beta, products or features are ready for broader customer testing and use.
 Betas are often publicly announced.
 There are no SLAs or technical support obligations in a beta release unless otherwise specified in product terms or the terms of a particular beta program.
+Products will be complete from a feature perspective, but may have some open outstanding issues.

 General Availability
 ~~~~~~~~